Dag0sh/Tetris_BrickGame/README.md

 # Tetris_BrickGame
-Implementing the game "Tetris" in the C programming languag
+In this project, I implemented the Tetris game in the C programming language using a structural approach.